tudelft3d/website/projects/chek/index.md

 The included image shows a demo model of AutoDesk Revit that was used as input, and the resulting constructed envelopes.

-The software tool and an in-depth explanation of its workings can be found [here](https://github.com/jaspervdv/IFC_BuildingEnvExtractor) and the final report is available [here](https://3d.bk.tudelft.nl/pdfs/BIM2GEO_Converter.pdf).
+The software tool and an in-depth explanation of its workings can be found [here](https://github.com/jaspervdv/IFC_BuildingEnvExtractor), the final report is available [here](https://3d.bk.tudelft.nl/pdfs/BIM2GEO_Converter.pdf), and a paper based on these is available [here](https://doi.org/10.5194/isprs-archives-XLVIII-3-W4-2025-55-2026).

 ### CityJSON Importer plugin for Revit